edubart/sokol_gp/README.md

 By doing this the batch optimizer is able for example to merge textured draw calls, even if they were drawn with other intermediary different textures draws between them.
-The effect is more performance when drawing, because less draw calls will be dispatched to the GPU,
+The effect is more efficiency when drawing, because less draw calls will be dispatched to the GPU,

 This library can avoid a lot of work of making an efficient 2D drawing batching system,